Princess Grace of Monaco Honored in Exhibits

 A second exhibit for “to one of the most stylish women of all time” is to be held at the Monaco Casino from April 24 until May 2.
 The exhibit, a painting by artist Peter Engels, will be auctioned off by Sotheby’s to benefit the Lions Club of Monaco.
 The portrait of the Princess as a younger woman in her Hollywood days is reportedly the largest painted portrait of the Princess and is done “with a pallet knife in sepia colourite.”

 Engles told one news organization that “Princess Grace was a captivating woman.
 She died tragically in the prime of her life.
 And just like John F. Kennedy, James Dean, Marilyn Monroe, Ernest Hemingway, Elvis Presley and John Lennon, she remains an icon who even now, 25 years after her death, continues to leave an impression.
-Even on art, so it seems.”Filed under Historical Royals, Monaco Royals
+Even on art, so it seems.”Filed under Historical Royals, Monaco

-Tagged Auction, Exhibition, Jewellery, Princess Grace, Sotheby's.
+Tagged Auction, Exhibition, Jewellery, Princess Grace of Monaco, Sotheby's.

 Leave a Reply